 - The enrichment of life through work, and it’s interconnectedness to living and playing

 - The development of belief systems, values, and creating a world-view

 - The benefits of regular physical activity, healthy eating, strength, and vitality as well as personal responsibility, self-care, and when to seek medical attention

 - Self-esteem, self-control, and determination as a sense of direction

-- Creative and stimulating mental activities, and sharing your gifts with others
+- Creative and stimulating mental activities and sharing your gifts with others

-As the word “wellness” has become part of our everyday language, the number of Americans suffering from a genuine case of “unwellness” has continued to climb.
+As the word “wellness” has become part of our everyday language, the number of Americans suffering from a genuine “unwellness” has continued to climb.
 Somehow, we have forgotten that wellness is supposed to feel good.
 Instead, we force ourselves to do things that leave us feeling deprived, battered, and stressed in the name of health and then shirk from any mention of wellness, with all of its personalized negative connotations, for the rest of our lives.